Classifying sections of del Pezzo fibrations, I: Preliminaries

 In this section we review some results of \cite{Testa09} concerning the moduli spaces of rational curves on del Pezzo surfaces defined over an algebraically closed field of characteristic $0$.
 When we discuss rational curves on del Pezzo surfaces we will always refer to the anticanonical polarization: lines mean $-K_{S}$-lines, conics mean $-K_{S}$-conics, etc. We start by discussing the classification of rational curves of low anticanonical degree.

-\begin{lemm} Let $S$ be a del Pezzo surface of degree $\geq 2$ defined over an algebraically closed field of characteristic $0$.
-Then: \begin{itemize} \item The conics on $S$ are either fibers of a conic fibration or, when $S$ has degree $2$, singular members of the anticanonical linear series. \item The cubics on $S$ are pullbacks of elements of $|\mathcal{O}_{\mathbb{P}^{2}}(1)|$ under birational maps $\phi: S \to \mathbb{P}^{2}$ or, when $S$ has degree $2$ or $3$, the pullback of singular members of the anticanonical linear series on a degree $3$ del Pezzo surface $S'$ via a birational map. \end{itemize} In particular, suppose that $C$ is a cubic curve on a del Pezzo surface $S$ of degree between $2$ and $8$ that contains a point $p_{0}$ not lying on any line in $S$.
-Then we can deform $C$ while keeping $p_{0}$ fixed to a stable map whose image is the union of a conic containing $p_{0}$ and a line. \end{lemm}
+\begin{lemm} Let $S$ be a del Pezzo surface of degree $d$ defined over an algebraically closed field of characteristic $0$.
+Then: \begin{itemize} \item The lines on $S$ are either $(-1)$-curves or singular elements of $|-K_{S}|$ (when $d=1$). \item The conics on $S$ are either fibers of a conic fibration or the pullback of rational curves in the anticanonical linear series on a degree $2$ del Pezzo surface via a birational map (when $d=1,2$) or rational curves which lie in $|-2K_{F}|$ (when $d=1$). \item Suppose $d \geq 2$.
+Then the cubics on $S$ are pullbacks of elements of $|\mathcal{O}_{\mathbb{P}^{2}}(1)|$ under birational maps $\phi: S \to \mathbb{P}^{2}$ or the pullback of rational curves in the anticanonical linear series on a degree $3$ del Pezzo surface $S'$ via a birational map (when $d=2,3$). \end{itemize} In particular, suppose that $C$ is a cubic curve on a del Pezzo surface $S$ of degree between $2$ and $8$ that contains a point $p_{0}$ not lying on any line in $S$.
+Then we can deform $C$ while keeping $p_{0}$ fixed to a stable map whose image is the union of a conic containing $p_{0}$ and a line. \end{lemm} \begin{proof} (1) follows from \cite[Lemma 3.3]{BLRT21}.
+(2) follows from \cite[Lemma 3.4]{BLRT21}.
+(3) follows from \cite[Lemma 4.3]{BLRT21} and its proof.
+It only remains to prove the last claim.
+If $C$ is smooth, then there is a birational map $\phi: S \to \mathbb{P}^{2}$ such that $C$ is the strict transform of a line.
+Let $p_{0}'$ denote the $\phi$-image of $p_0$ let $q'$ denote a point where $\phi^{-1}$ is not defined.
+Then $C$ deforms to the union of the strict transfrom of the line passing through $p_0'$ and $q'$ and the $(-1)$-curve over $q'$.
+If $C$ is singular, then there is a birational map $\phi: S \to \mathbb{P}^{2}$ such that $C$ is the strict transform of a rational plane cubic $C$ on $\mathbb P^2$ passing through the image $p_0'$ and $6$ points where $\phi^{-1}$ is not defined.
+Such a curve degenerates to the union of the strict transform of a conic passing through $p_0'$ and $4$ of the points with the strict transform of a line passing through the other $2$ points.
+Thus our assertion follows. \end{proof}

 By combining with \cite[Proposition 2.4]{Testa09} we obtain the following.

 \begin{lemm} Let $S$ be a del Pezzo surface of degree $\geq 3$.
 Then the spaces of conics and cubics on $S$ are rational. \end{lemm}